Posted in: Stress, You & Your Family

 Read more on staying connected and self-care from California Teachers Association.

-If you’re working remotely right now, and you have a pet, take advantage of it!
-Pets can provide mental health benefits to their human companions, and entire families.
-If you’re teaching from home, just imagine how much your pet will enjoy the extra attention, too.
+If you have a pet, take advantage of it!
+Pets can provide mental health benefits to their human companions and entire families.
+Especially if you have days in which you work from home, just imagine how much your pet will enjoy the extra attention, too.
 The added cuddles could do you both some good.
 And your pet doesn’t necessarily need to be a “furry friend” – there’s research to suggest that even pet fish can make a difference.
+If your school allows for it, maybe even consider a class pet as a learning experience for your students, with the added emotional benefits that come with caring for an animal.

 Managing finances, keeping your home or workspace clean and orderly, and setting up schedules isn’t always included in conversations on self-care.
-But think about it, especially if you are teaching from home.
+But think about it.
 When chores are in disarray, it increases stress.
 If it’s a challenge to manage the necessities of everyday life, when will you find the time to relax?

 Whether it involves spreadsheets, closet organizers, a rotating cleaning schedule, or prepping dinner in advance for the whole week – finding the most effective ways that work for you to keep your life in order is essential in caring for yourself.